ZenHubIO/API/README.md

 ##### Notes

 - The endpoint returns an array of the repository’s epics.
-For each epic, issue number, repository ID, and the GitHub issue URL is provided.
+For each Epic, issue number, repository ID, and the GitHub issue URL is provided.
-- If an issue is only an issue belonging to an epic (and not a parent epic), it is not considered an epic and won’t be included in the return array.
+- If an issue is only an issue belonging to an Epic (and not a parent Epic), it is not considered an Epic and won’t be included in the return array.

 ### Get Epic Data